cattymod/docs/docs/website/cors.md

 # CORS: Why your fetch block doesn't work

-Anyone who's used the Fetch, HTTP, Network and similar extensions has noticed that when you try to fetch certain websites, even after pressing "Allow", the block just doesn't work:
+Anyone who's used the Fetch, HTTP, Network, Modals and similar extensions has noticed that when you try to fetch certain websites, even after pressing "Allow", the block just doesn't work:

 ![](./assets/fetch-google.png)